quintenlittle/Clippy-Revival-V.1/README.md

 ---

 He showed up uninvited in Office 97.
-He outlived a slew of relationships, a stack laptops, and a few career pivots.
+He's outlived a handful of relationships, a stack laptops, and a few career pivots.
 Microsoft fired him in 2007 like a guy who peaked in middle management.
 He never even got a severance package.

 This is his comeback tour.
 Except now he runs on a real LLM, lives in your system tray, and can actually read what's on your screen instead of just vibing near your Word document insisting you're writing a letter.